BGCI Patron Gardens

 Patron Gardens are crucial to the future of BGCI

-The world's largest botanic gardens support our work both financially and with in-kind donations.
-BGCI’s Patron Gardens include the largest, most influential gardens in the world, and are entitled to the following additional benefits:
+BGCI’s Patron Gardens support our work both financially and with in-kind donations.
+They include some of the largest, most influential gardens in the world, and are entitled to the following additional benefits:

 • A seat on BGCI’s prestigious International Advisory Council